-According to the latest TRIP analysis of FHWA data, Maryland's overall road conditions are fairly positive.
+According to the latest TRIP analysis of FHWA data, Maryland's overall road conditions are moderate to somewhat concerning.

 Apportionments under the Fixing America's Surface Transportation (FAST) Act: